-Comprehensive Plan - The Comprehensive plan suggests that public and private improvements are needed within the District.
+Comprehensive Plan- The Comprehensive plan suggests that public and private improvements are needed within the District.

-Zoning - No zoning changes will be necessary for development.
+Zoning - No zoning changes are necessary to allow development to occur upon completion of the infrastructure improvements.

 Section 7 - Findings within the Study Area - Analysis